ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/rpi-emulate-ieng6.md

 ## Run a raspberry pi emulation environment on ieng6 servers

 * Step 1: Log into your cs30fxx account on the ieng6 servers or lab machines.
-Login over ssh as follows:
+To login remotely over ssh run:

 ```
 $ ssh -Y cs30fxx@ieng6-240.ucsd.edu